JIAXINGUY/aaronstevenwhite.github.io/index.md

 **White, A.S.** 2019.
 Universal Decompositional Semantics.
 Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, December 6, 2019.

-**White, A.S.** & K. Rawlins.
+Rawlins, K. & **A.S.
+White**.
 2019.
 Veridicality, factivity, and embedded clauses at the scale of the lexicon.
-To be presented at Current Approaches to Clause-Embedding, NYU, November 1, 2019.
+To be presented at the Workshop on Clausal Complements and Sentence-Embedding Predicates, NYU, November 1, 2019.

 Moon, E. & **A.S.
 White**.
 2019.
 The source of nonfinite temporal interpretation.
 To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.

 # Where I've been

 Before joining the University of Rochester, I was a postdoctoral fellow at [Johns Hopkins University](http://jhu.edu)'s [Science of Learning Institute](http://scienceoflearning.jhu.edu/) with affiliations in the [Department of Cognitive Science](http://cogsci.jhu.edu/) and the [Center for Language and Speech Processing](http://www.clsp.jhu.edu/) from 2015 to 2017.
-While at Hopkins, I worked on the [Decompositional Semantics Initiative (Decomp)](http://decomp.net/), led by [Ben Van Durme](http://www.cs.jhu.edu/~vandurme/) and [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/), and I led the [MegaAttitude Project](http://megaattitude.io) with [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/).
+While at Hopkins, I worked on the [Decompositional Semantics Initiative](http://decomp.io/), led by [Ben Van Durme](http://www.cs.jhu.edu/~vandurme/) and [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/), and I led the [MegaAttitude Project](http://megaattitude.io) with [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/).

 I received my PhD in [Linguistics](http://ling.umd.edu/) from the [University of Maryland](http://umd.edu/) in 2015.
 My dissertation, [_Information and Incrementality in Syntactic Bootstrapping_]({{ site.url }}/papers/white_information_2015.pdf), was co-advised by [Valentine Hacquard](http://ling.umd.edu/~hacquard/) and [Jeff Lidz](http://ling.umd.edu/~jlidz/).
 Before that, I received my BA in [Linguistics](http://linguistics.ucsc.edu/) from the [University of California, Santa Cruz](http://ucsc.edu/) in 2009, followed by a year in the [Department of Linguistics](http://ling.umd.edu/) at the [University of Maryland](http://umd.edu/) as a [Baggett Fellow](http://ling.umd.edu/baggett/).